DavidLukaMueller/Capstone.Project_Fault.Detection/README.md

 ---

-## Phase 1: Data Exploration & Baseline Extraction
+## Phase 1: Establishing a "Steady-State" Baseline & Heatmaps
-Initial data exploration showed that the HVAC signals were generally stable, with a hard reset occurring at midnight.
+Initial data exploration showed that the HVAC signals reset every night.
+To understand true baseline operations, I needed to look at the system when it was completely stable.

-To understand baseline operations, I generated correlation heatmaps split into four categories: All data, Only Non-Faulty, Non-Faulty Empty Building, and Non-Faulty Occupied Building.
+I generated a highly engineered correlation heatmap by doing two things:
+1. **Filtering out all simulated faults**, leaving only completely healthy data.
+2. **Skipping the first 60 minutes** of every occupancy shift (e.g., from 6:00 AM to 7:00 AM) to allow temperatures and fans to reach a steady state, completely removing startup noise.

 ![Correlation Heatmap Placeholder](Images/Coorelation_Tree_V1.png)

-**Key Finding:** The heatmaps revealed "hard rules" that never fault under normal conditions.
-This proved that certain faults don't need ML—they can be caught with strict logic rules based on perfect 1.0 correlations (e.g., Operating Mode vs. Supply/Return Fan Status).
+By doing this, I established absolute mathematical relationships.
+Because of this rigorous filtering, I knew that if a perfect 1.0 correlation broke in the future, it was definitively a mechanical fault, not just a system warming up or a sensor calibrating.

 ---